OppositeOdd/nodnil-stash-tools/README.md

-# Stashapp Plugins & Scripts
+# Stashapp Plugins, Scripts, and Scrapers

 A collection of plugins and utility scripts for [Stash](https://github.com/stashapp/stash), an open-source adult media organizer.